 All student complaints alleging unlawful discrimination or harassment (to include retaliation) must be received in the institution's appropriate office within 180 calendar days from the day the alleged act took place.
 If more than one act is alleged, the deadline will apply to each event independently, except in complaints of ongoing unlawful discrimination or harassment.
-Complaints of ongoing unlawful discrimination or harassment must be filed within 180 calendar days of the last alleged incident of ongoing unlawful discrimination or harassment must be filed within 180 calendar days of the last alleged incidents of ongoing unlawful discrimination or harassment, although all alleged incidents of ongoing unlawful discrimination, even if the earlier incidents are alleged to have occurred more than 180 calendar days earlier.
+Complaints of ongoing unlawful discrimination or harassment.
+Complaints of the last alleged incident of ongoing unlawful discrimination or harassment, although all alleged incidents of ongoing unlawful discrimination or harassment may be considered during the investigation, even if the earlier incidents are alleged to have occurred more than 180 calendar days earlier.